3 tips to lose fewer points due to net errors

 Advantages of table tennis bats with a higher flight curve

 Woods with a high trajectory have more spin.
 The higher rotation of the ball results in a nice, high trajectory.
-These blades are perfect for half-distance or for playing far behind the table.
+These blades are perfect for the half-distance or for playing far behind the table.

 The disadvantage of a higher trajectory is that the opponent can counter more easily.